Montessori Mom

 Rugs

-1. Rugs are provided for activities such as the pink tower, broad or brown stair, red rods, and number rods.
+1. Rugs are provided for activities such as the Pink Tower, broad or brown stair, red rods, and number rods.

 2. Provide a rack or a large rubber band to roll up the rugs.
 Rugs that are not too soft roll the best.
 You can fold the softer rugs and place them in a basket or cupboard.